-A native of New Orleans, Jackie Alexander is an award winning actor, writer, producer, director, former Artistic Director of The Billie Holiday Theatre in New York, and current Artistic Director of The North Carolina Black Repertory Theatre, producers of The National Black Theatre Festival.
-His debut feature film Joy, on which he served as actor, writer, and director was awarded Best Feature Film 2002 by the Black Filmmakers Hall of Fame.
-Blackfilm.com sponsored a national tour of the film that included screenings at the Director’s Guild of America in Los Angeles, the Museum of Modern Art in Chicago, the French Embassy in Washington D.C., and the Walter Reade Theatre at Lincoln Center in New York.
-The film also earned Best Actor and Best Screenplay honors for Jackie on the festival circuit.
+Jackie Alexander is an award-winning actor, writer, producer, director, former Artistic Director of The Billie Holiday Theatre in New York, current Producing Artistic Director of The North Carolina Black Repertory Company (NC Black Rep), Producers of the International Black Theatre Festival (IBTF).
+Jackie’s debut novel, Our Daily Bread, was published by Turner Publishing.
+His debut feature film, Joy, on which he served as actor, writer, and director, was awarded Best Feature Film by the Black Filmmakers Hall of Fame and earned Best Actor and Best Screenplay honors for Jackie on the festival circuit.
+The film received a national tour that included screenings at the Director’s Guild of America in Los Angeles, the Museum of Modern Art in Chicago, the French Embassy in Washington D.C., and the Walter Reade Theatre at Lincoln Center in New York.

 Jackie has been featured on two recordings Spoken Melodies and the critically and socially acclaimed The Price of Freedom-The Amadou Project, both produced by the late jazz great Weldon Irvine.